-Financial Aid is disbursed at the beginning of each semester, approximately two weeks after the traditional course start date and is noted on the award letter.
-Financial Aid will first pay tuition, fees, and on-campus housing charges (if applicable).
-Note: Before any Federal Direct Loan funds (Subsidized/ Unsubsidized/PLUS) can be disbursed, a student (or parent for a PLUS loan) must complete a Master Promissory Note (MPN), also known as a loan agreement.
+Financial Aid is disbursed at the beginning of each semester, approximately three weeks after the traditional course start date and is noted on the award letter.
+Financial Aid will first pay tuition, fees and then on-campus housing charges (if applicable).

+Please note, before any Federal Direct Loan funds (Subsidized/Unsubsidized/PLUS) can be disbursed, a student (or parent for a PLUS loan) must complete a Master Promissory Note (MPN), also known as a loan agreement.
 Additionally, the student will need to complete "Entrance Loan Counseling" (see Federal Direct Loan Programs).
-If financial aid awarded is more than the total charges due to the College, the student is eligible to have a refund of the credit balance.
-Students must contact the Financial Aid Office and submit a completed "Student Refund Request" form.
+If financial aid awarded is more than the total charges due to the University, the student is are eligible to have a refund of the credit balance.
+Students must contact the Student Financial Services Office and submit a completed "Student Refund Request" form.